 - Experience in public outreach and engagement preferred

 - High level of water safety awareness preferred

 - The candidate should be a team player but able to work independently and as part of a team to develop and implement conservation projects with minimal supervision

 - Strong leadership skills preferred

 - Must have a strong sense of responsibility, discipline and display a professional example to villagers, volunteers and colleagues at all times.

 - Must possess efficient time management and organisation skills to meet set deadlines

-- Must be competent in Windows OS and Microsoft Office
+- Must be competent in Windows OS, Microsoft Office and Microsoft Power BI

 Key duties and responsibilities of turtle conservation internship